Kaabislam/task_manager/README.md

 # Task_Manager_Project_With_Flutter

-A task Manager Project with three (3) different types of tasks .
+A task Manager Project with Four (4) different types of tasks .
 App has login,signup,forget password,pin verification and list all the tasks into New,Progressed,completed lists.Also user can update the list,delete a task from the list and logouts.